Nevon/less-terrible-coffeelint-loader/README.md

 		// i. e.
 		camel_case_classes: 'error',

-		// coffeelint errors are displayed by default as warnings
-		// set emitErrors to true to display them as errors
-		emitErrors: false,

 		// coffeelint to not interrupt the compilation
 		// if you want any file with coffeelint errors to fail
 		// set failOnErrors to true